-The first semester senior will enroll in LA 325 Senior Seminar for Liberal Arts Majors.
-For LA 325, the student will make regular presentations of the work being completed on the project.
+Phase 2: In the first semester of the senior year, students will enroll in LA 325 Senior Seminar.
+In this course, the student will make regular presentations of the work being completed on the project.
 The course will include writing workshops and peer review.
-The final draft of the project is due by 4 p.m. on the last class day of the fall semester.
-One copy of the project is submitted to the Director of the Liberal Arts Program and copies are also submitted to the first and second readers.